thedaviddias/Front-End-Performance-Checklist/README.md

     * 📖 [Observe CSS Best Practices: Avoid CSS Inline Styles](https://www.lifewire.com/avoid-inline-styles-for-css-3466846)

-- [ ] **Analyse stylesheets complexity:** Analyzing your stylesheets can help you to flag issues, redundancies and duplicate CSS selectors.
+- [ ] **Analyse stylesheets complexity:** ![high]
+Analyzing your stylesheets can help you to flag issues, redundancies and duplicate CSS selectors.

     *Why:*
     > Sometimes you may have redundancies or validation errors in your CSS, analysing your CSS files and removed these complexities can help you to speed up your CSS files (because your browser will read them faster)